When is Dancing on Ice on TV? Which celebrities have signed up? Who are the judges? How can you get tickets?

 - Stay up to date with the RadioTimes.com newsletter

-The line-up of celebrity signings includes names ranging from UK reality royalty Gemma Collins to Didi Conn, one of Grease’s original Pink Ladies, while Phillip Schofield and Holly Willoughby are back to present, with the judges bringing their expertise – and in the case of Jason Gardiner, an acid tongue – to proceedings.
+The line-up of celebrity signings on Dancing on Ice includes names ranging from UK reality royalty Gemma Collins to Didi Conn, one of Grease’s original Pink Ladies, while Phillip Schofield and Holly Willoughby are back to present, with the judges bringing their expertise – and in the case of Jason Gardiner, an acid tongue – to proceedings.

 Here’s everything you need to know about this series of Dancing on Ice…